-Available peak service capacity will be constrained by the number of trains (a total of 184 EMUs and 18 SW Cars) available for service (20 minutes peak and 30 minutes nonpeak) and hence the peak loading of the Wellington network.
-It has been calculated that the inbound peak loading capacity (based on all Wellington arrivals between 07:00 to 09:00 hrs) of this service level option is in the order of 14,000 passengers (based on AW13 loading and a seat occupancy ratio of 1).
+Available peak service capacity will be constrained by the number of trains (a total of 184 cars, configured as 92x2 car consist EMUs; 18 SW Cars and 6 SE Cars) available for service (20 minutes peak and 30 minutes non-peak) and hence the peak loading of the Wellington network.
+It has been calculated that the inbound peak loading capacity (based on all Wellington arrivals between 07:00 to 09:00 hrs) of this service level option is in the order of 14,000 passengers (based on AW1 loading and a seat occupancy ratio of 1).

-It is considered that the realistic total inbound peak capacity is in the order of 17,000 passengers based on a seat occupancy ratio of 1.2 (this compares with a maximum AW24 loading of approximately 22,000), equating to an annual peak patronage capacity of approximately 8.5 million passenger peak journeys per annum.
+It is considered that the realistic total inbound peak capacity is in the order of 17,000 passengers based on a seat occupancy ratio of 1.2 (this compares with a maximum AW2 loading of approximately 22,000), equating to an annual peak patronage capacity of approximately 8.5 million passenger peak journeys per annum.
 Whilst this 21% increase in current peak capacity is noticeable in the short term, the corresponding demand for this option, based on forecasting could be reached as early as 2016.